sccbioinformatics/SCC_CSENS_docs/docs/index.md

 Go to the LDC guide [here](https://luservicedesk.service-now.com/support_en?id=kb_article_en&sys_id=39c1256187ed8190e42687fc8bbb3578) and setup the VPN on your device. **When you click on the link it will look like a blank page.
 You need to login using Lucat (top-right) to see all connection options**.

-## WARNING!
+!!! danger inline end "WARNING"
     **DO NOT SHARE YOUR PASSWORD!
 This volates the terms of he agreement and your account will be disabled.**

 ## Connecting to COSMOS-SENS